Goose Gossage: New York Yankees (1978–1983)

 Gossage recorded saves in all three Yankee victories in the 1981 AL Division Series against the Milwaukee Brewers, not allowing a run in 6 2/3 innings, and he was again the final pitcher when they clinched the 1981 pennant against the Oakland Athletics.
 In 1983, his last season with the Yankees, Gossage broke Sparky Lyle's club record of 141 career saves; Dave Righetti passed his final total of 150 in 1988.
 Gossage holds the Yankees' career record for ERA (2.14) and hits per nine innings (6.59) among pitchers with at least 500 innings for the team.

 In eight of his first ten seasons as a closer, Gossage's ERA was less than 2.27.
 Over his career, right-handed hitters hit .211 against him.

 Gossage became upset with Yankees' owner George Steinbrenner for meddling with the team.
 In 1982, he called Steinbrenner "the fat man upstairs", and disapproved of the way Yankees' manager Billy Martin used him.
-Gossage became a free agent after the 1983 season, and insisted that he would not resign with New York.
-He signed with the San Diego Padres.
+Gossage became a free agent after the 1983 season, and insisted that he would not re-sign with New York.

+San Diego Padres (1984–1987)

+Gossage signed with the San Diego Padres.
 In 1984, Gossage clinched another title, earning the save in Game 5 of the NL Championship Series and sending the Padres to their first World Series; after San Diego had scored four runs in the seventh inning to take a 6–3 lead against the Chicago Cubs, Gossage pitched the final two innings, getting Jody Davis to hit into a force play for the final out.
 During Game 5 of the 1984 World Series versus the Detroit Tigers, after receiving signs from the coaches on the Padres bench and a mound visit by manager Dick Williams, Gossage refused to intentionally walk right fielder Kirk Gibson with two runners on and first base open.
 On the second pitch, Gossage and the Padres would regret that decision as Gibson homered to deep right field, clinching a World Series win for the Tigers.
-On August 17, 1986, Gossage struck out Pete Rose in Rose's final major-league at bat.
+On August 17, 1986, Gossage struck out Pete Rose in Rose's final Major League at bat.

+Chicago Cubs (1988)

 Gossage was dealt along with Ray Hayward from the Padres to the Cubs for Keith Moreland and Mike Brumley on February 12, 1988.
 On August 6, 1988, while with the Cubs, Gossage became the second pitcher to record 300 career saves in a 7–4 victory over the Philadelphia Phillies, coming into the game with two out in the ninth and two men on base and retiring Phil Bradley on a popup to second baseman Ryne Sandberg.
+He was released by the Cubs in March 1989.

+San Francisco Giants (1989)

-Released by the Cubs in March 1989, he signed with the San Francisco Giants in April.
+Gossage signed with the San Francisco Giants in April.

+New York Yankees (1989)

 The Yankees selected Gossage off of waivers in August.

+Fukuoka Daiei Hawks (1990)

-He pitched for the Fukuoka Daiei Hawks of Nippon Professional Baseball in 1990.
+Gossage pitched for the Fukuoka Daiei Hawks of Nippon Professional Baseball in 1990.